F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 Push Consumers
 ==============

 Use this section to find example declarations and notes for supported push-based consumers.
+See :doc:`pull-consumers` for pull-based consumers.

 ..
 IMPORTANT:: Each of the following examples shows only the **Consumer** class of a declaration and must be included with the rest of the base declaration (see :ref:`components`).